Sunshine (1999 film): Plot

 The mid-19th-century patriarch of the Hungarian-Jewish Sonnenschein (meaning "Sunshine" in German) family is a tavern owner who makes his own popular distilled herb-based tonic in Austria-Hungary.
 The tonic, called Taste of Sunshine, is later commercially made by his son, Emmanuel, bringing the family great wealth and prestige.
 He builds a large estate where his oldest son, Ignatz, falls in love with his first cousin, Valerie, despite the disapproval of Emmanuel and Rose, his wife.
 Ignatz, while studying in law school, begins an affair with Valerie.
 Ignatz graduates and later earns a place as a respected district judge, when he is asked by the chief judge to change his Jewish surname to a Hungarian one in order to be promoted to the central court.
 The entire generation – Ignatz, his physician brother Gustave and photographer cousin Valerie – change their last name to Sors (meaning "fate" in Hungarian).
 Ignatz then gets promoted when he tells the Minister of Justice a way to delay the prosecution of corrupt politicians.

 In the spring of 1899, when Valerie becomes pregnant, she and Ignatz happily marry before the birth of their son, Istvan.
 Their second son, Adam, is born in 1902.
 Ignatz continues to support the Habsburg monarchy, while Gustave pushes for a communist revolution.
-Both brothers become officers in the Austro-Hungarian Army during World War I. Emmanuel dies on the same day as the Emperor.
-In the days after the war, Valerie briefly leaves him for another man, the old monarchy collapses, and Ignatz loses his judicial position under a series of short-lived socialist and communist regimes in which Gustave is involved.
+Both brothers become officers in the Austro-Hungarian Army during World War I. Emmanuel dies on the same day as the Emperor Franz Joseph I. In the days after the war, Valerie briefly leaves him for another man, the old monarchy collapses, and Ignatz loses his judicial position under a series of short-lived socialist and communist regimes in which Gustave is involved.
 When a new monarchy emerges and asks Ignatz to oversee trials of retribution against the communists, he declines and is forced to retire.
 His health deteriorates rapidly and he dies, leaving Valerie as the head of the family.

 Istvan and Adam both join the Jewish-run Civic Fencing Club.
 Adam becomes the best fencer in Hungary, and General Jakofalvy invites him to convert to Roman Catholicism in order to join the nation's top military, non-Jewish, fencing club.
 While Adam and Istvan are converting, Adam meets Hannah, who is converting at the request of her fiancé and woos her into marrying him.
 Adam wins the national fencing championship two years in a row and goes on to lead the national team to the 1936 Olympic gold medal in Team Sabre in Nazi Germany, becoming a national hero in Hungary.
 Istvan's wife, Greta, pursues Adam until they start a secret affair.